 - Chronic Bronchitis: A type of COPD that causes inflammation and narrowing of the bronchial tubes, which carry air to and from the lungs.
 It is characterized by coughing, wheezing, and shortness of breath.
 Chronic bronchitis is usually caused by long-term exposure to cigarette smoke or other irritants.

-Remember: It is important to be aware of the symptoms of lung diseases and to seek medical attention if you experience any of them.
+Note: It is important to be aware of the symptoms of lung diseases and to seek medical attention if you experience any of them.
 Early diagnosis and treatment can help manage the symptoms and improve your quality of life.

 Symptoms of Reduced Lung Capacity

 Reduced lung capacity can lead to a variety of symptoms that can negatively impact a person’s quality of life.
+Some of the most common symptoms include:

 - Coughing: Chronic coughing is another symptom of reduced lung capacity.
 This can be caused by a variety of factors, such as inflammation or irritation in the airways.